quantitatetrading/trader/README.md

 Port = 1433
 ```

+Test the database connection by running `isql mssql QuantitateAdmin SomeRandomPassword1`

 Then install pybind11 by performing `pip install pybind11`

 Now you can compile the c++ scripts by executing